-Polus believes it has a responsibility towards society to endeavour to influence the companies it invests in, or provides financing to, to act in a responsible manner.
+Polus believes it has a responsibility to endeavour to influence the companies it invests in, or provides financing to, to act in a responsible manner.
 Engagement on ESG topics forms an integral part of Polus' investment process.
-Polus takes two approaches in engagement: bilateral engagement and collaborative engagement.
+Polus takes two approaches to engagement: bilateral engagement and collaborative engagement.
+Overall, our engagement objective is to support portfolio companies in improving their ESG practices over the long-term.